 Title 42 is a provision of the Public Health Services Act that permits federal health authorities to prohibit the entry of individuals into the United States to protect public health.
 The law was first used by the Trump administration to prevent migrants from seeking asylum at the border during the height of the COVID-19 pandemic and remains in place currently.
 Under a joint agreement with Mexico, nationals of Cuba, Haiti, Nicaragua and Venezuela may now be returned to Mexico under Title 42.
+The administration plans to end Title 42 on May 11, 2023, and has announced plans to expand the use of expedited removal against individuals from these countries.

 On Jan.
-6, 2023, DHS began accepting online applications for the Cuban, Haitian, and Nicaraguan programs.
+6, 2023, DHS began accepting online applications for the Cuban, Haitian and Nicaraguan programs.
 The Venezuelan parole process has been open since Oct.
 18, 2022.